kulkarni-1983/share-price-analysis/README.md

 ### Input
 Lambda handler expects two values in the event
 1. `start_time`(string) : Date and time of trading start.
-Assumes input in **YYYY:MM:DD HH:MM:SS** format.
+Assumes input in **YYYY-MM-DD HH:MM:SS** format.
 Appropriate error message is sent if not in above format
 2. `share_prices`(List): List of share prices.
 Requires at-least 2 values to compute the profit.

 ### Response: